 Please note: The information below represents Oideas Gael's normal course programme.
-Some aspects of our programme may vary in light of the latest Government of Ireland COVID-19 health advice.
 Participants will be advised of any changes in advance of the course start date.

 Are there any entry requirements for the courses?No. Once you are over seventeen, you can participate in our courses.
 There are no qualifications required except that you are interested in learning or improving your Irish.
 People of all ages and language levels participate; this ensures a good learning dynamic and environment with everyone helping each other as a team.